Brownlee Fitness Training Plans

 The Marathon des Sables and Barkley Marathons are two of the most demanding running events on the planet, and although they are worlds apart when it comes to location, terrain and weather, there is one interesting similarity.

-There is a unique sense of secrecy surrounding the iconic Barkley Marathons, and one aspect that is kept under wraps until the last moment is the route for the five-stage race through Frozen Head State Park.
+There is a unique sense of secrecy surrounding the iconic Barkley Marathons, and one aspect that is kept under wraps until the last moment is the route for the five-loop race through Frozen Head State Park.

 Compared to the exclusive Barkley Marathons, the Marathon des Sables is far more accessible and can be entered by more or less any willing runner.